miku/span/README.md

 ----

-Why we choose Go as implementation language?
+Why in Go?

-Linux shell scripts have no native XML or JSON support, Python is a bit too slow for the casual processing of 100M or more records, Java is a bit too verbose - which is why we choose Go.
+Linux shell scripts have no native XML or JSON support, Python is a bit too slow for the casual processing of 100M or more records, Java is a bit too verbose - which is why we chose Go.
 Go comes with XML and JSON support in the standard library, nice concurrency primitives and simple single static-binary deployments.